- Download our Moving to Chile Guide (PDF)

 That said, expats in Chile will need to familiarise themselves with several minor differences.
 Some of these nuances include the lack of concern with punctuality and the countrywide fascination with football.

 Meeting and greeting in Chile

-Expat women in Chile may unexpectedly find themselves on the receiving end of many a kiss on the cheek.
-In Chile, this is a common way to greet a friend or acquaintance, meanwhile, men will generally shake hands.
+Expat women in Chile may find themselves on the receiving end of a kiss on the cheek.
+In Chile, this is a common way to greet a friend or acquaintance; men will generally shake hands with each other.
+The standard greeting among close friends and family is the abrazo, which consists of a handshake and a hug.

 Language barrier in Chile

-Chilean Spanish can be quite different from traditional European Spanish and this can easily throw off expats.
-The most noticeable differences are the heavy use of slang, the fast pace of talking, and the tendency to drop the letters "d" and "s" from words.
-These differences can often make a conversation hard to follow for new learners.
-Expats learning Spanish in preparation for moving to Chile can get a headstart by specifically learning Chilean Spanish rather than the global Spanish usually taught in language schools.
+Chilean Spanish is quite different from traditional Castilian Spanish, which can throw off expats.
+The most noticeable differences are the heavy use of slang, the fast pace of talking, and the tendency to drop the 'd' and 's' sounds from words.
+These differences can often make a conversation challenging to follow for new learners.
+Expats learning Spanish in preparation for moving to Chile can get a head start by specifically learning Chilean Spanish rather than the global Spanish usually taught in language schools.

 Transport in Chile

 People and lifestyle in Chile

-Latin Americans are often stereotyped as loud, vivacious, passionate and energetic people, and there is some truth to this perception.
+Latin Americans are often stereotyped as loud, vivacious, passionate and energetic people, and this perception has some truth.
 Chileans tend to lead very active lifestyles, which isn't surprising in a country with kilometres of beaches and plentiful ski slopes.

-Learning to balance an active social life with a busy work week is key to making the most of Chile as an expat.
-Meals are central to forming connections and, as such, they are quite big social events that often last into the early hours of the morning.
-With this potential for late nights, work tends to start later in the morning and the "lunch hour" is often on the long side.
+Learning to balance an active social life with a busy workweek is key to making the most of Chile as an expat.
+Meals are central to forming connections; as such, they are quite big social events that often last into the early morning hours.
+With this potential for late nights, work tends to start later in the morning, and the lunch 'hour' is often on the long side.